Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 ## Next Steps

-Let's get started with running the python model of the N-Body simulator on an x86 machine in [Module 01 - Python Simulations on x86](Module_01_python_sims).
+Get started by running the python model of the N-Body simulator on an x86 machine in [Module 01 - Python Simulations on x86](Module_01_python_sims).

 ### Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used for tracking requests and bugs.
 For questions go to [support.xilinx.com](http://support.xilinx.com/).